Doorsfan/Individual-Turn-In-Project-Basics-of-Programming/README.md

 # TO-DO LIST
-- Buy an amount of food (As long as it's afforded) - Food is bought in kilos and the price is defined as per kilo. //Current implementation allows for Grams to be specified, will be updated
+- Buy an amount of food (As long as it's afforded) - Food is bought in kilos and the price is defined as per kilo.
+[DONE] //Current implementation is harder than baseline difficulty of task, allowed due to added complexity

 - Feed their animals (What kind of food is specified for each animal on an individual basis) //About 50% Done